Updated on December 12, 2019

 1. The first section in the image below is the code for the actual jpg image of the infographic that will appear in my blog post.

 2. This second section in the image below is the code for the share box that will appear just below my infographic.

 Here is what the finished infographic and share box looks like on my blog:

-Now a reader of your blog can simply copy the html code inside that share box, and paste (embed) it in within their own blog, and share it with their readers.
+Now a reader of your blog can simply copy the HTML code inside that share box, and paste (embed) it within their own blog, and share it with their readers.

 THE VIEW FROM ANOTHER’S BLOG: